 #41 - Alvin Kamara, RB (2017-Present)

-Alvin Kamara, 25, is entering his fourth NFL season, all with the New Orleans Saints.
+Alvin Kamara, 26, is entering his fifth NFL season, all with the New Orleans Saints.
 Despite a down year in 2019, AK has proven to be an elite talent in the modern game.
 His unique blend of speed, strength, and balance makes him an impossible task for defenders in the open field and presents one of the biggest mismatches in all of the NFL.
-The AP Offensive Rookie of the Year in 2017 has found the end zone 37 times in 45 career games and averages over 6 yards per touch in his three year NFL career.
+The AP Offensive Rookie of the Year in 2017 has found the end zone 58 times in 60 career games.

 #40 - Delvin Breaux, CB (2015-2017)

 Hollywood could not have written a better script than Delvin Breaux's journey to joining his hometown New Orleans Saints.
-On kickoff coverage during one of McDonogh #35 high school's football games, Breaux fractured three vertebrae in his neck.
+Back in 2006, on kickoff coverage, during one of McDonogh #35 high school's football games, Breaux fractured three vertebrae in his neck.
 "It was a miracle he was neurologically fine," said Dr. Miguel Melgar.
-Breaux was to attend LSU, who honored his scholarship, but was never medically cleared to play.
-He left school and joined the Louisiana Bayou Vipers of the Gridiron Developmental League before working his way to the Arena Football League and eventually the CFL, where he was an All-Star.
+Breaux was set to attend LSU, who honored his scholarship, but was never medically cleared to play.
+He left school and joined the Louisiana Bayou Vipers of the Gridiron Developmental League before working his way to the Arena Football League and eventually the CFL, where he was a multi-time All-Star selection.